VRConservation/fbabook/chapters/project.md

-# Project Design
+# Project & Proposal Design
 How to design projects for proposals and cohesive programs

-Move goals/objectives here too?

-Pasted from the program chapter:
+## Key concepts
+Key concepts in this document include

+## Work flow

 **Outputs** are the tangible products, goods, and services from implementing specific activities.
 More than one output may be needed to achieve a single intermediate result or objective.
 To create outputs, ask what the project needs to produce or provide to achieve short to medium-term results.
 Write outputs as complete sentences, as if already achieved.
 Put the targeted primary beneficiary group(s) receiving the outputs as the sentence's subject.